 Patan Durbar Square lies in the Lalitpur district of Kathmandu Valley and is one of the oldest settlement areas of the valley as well.
 The history of Patan Durbar Square can be traced back to the 2nd century BC.

-Patan Durbar is famous for art and artifact and is one of the cleanest cities, with hundreds of temples, stupas, monasteries, Baha, Hitietc Patan has well-preserved history, culture, and religion.
+Patan Durbar is famous for art and artifact and is one of the cleanest cities, with hundreds of temples, stupas, monasteries, Baha, and Hitietc Patan has well-preserved history, culture, and religion.

 There are popular temples around the main square.
 This includes Golden temple, Bhim Sen Temple, Keshav Narayan Temple, Taleju Temple, Sundari Chowk, the Palace, Bhisnu Temple, Krishna Mandir, etc.

 Pashupatinath Temple is a sacred Hindu pilgrimage site dedicated to lord shiva.
-The history of the Pashupatinath temple can be traced back to 4000 years but the present structure of the main temple is of the 11th century.
+The history of the Pashupatinath temple can be traced back to 4000 years but the present structure of the main temple is from the 11th century.

 Every evening on the other side of the river Aarati is conducted and devotees take part in the ceremony.
 Moreover, non-Hindus are strictly prohibited to enter the main temple square but the temple can be viewed from all the surrounding areas.